University of Toronto Scarborough: Scarborough College

 The college included a 6000 sqft television production studio.
 This was for a unique video lecturing system the college initially planned to have, which relies on the use of closed-circuit television for teaching purposes.
 The system grabbed international media attention, and was complimented in the 1967 edition of Time.
 However, the video lecturing system was abandoned after it was condemned for the lack of communicability of students with instructors.

-In 1972, the campus was reorganized as a separately governed division of the university's Faculty of Arts and Science, developing its own curriculum.
-In 1973, it became the first post-secondary institution to adopt a course credit system in Ontario and the first cooperative education program was established.
-The campus adopted its present official name in 2006 after being renamed University of Toronto Scarborough Campus in 1983 and University of Toronto at Scarborough in 1996.
-The initials UTSC come from the former name and continue to be used by the university to distinguish the campus from University of Toronto Schools (UTS).
+In 1972, the campus was reorganized from a constituent college to a fully-fledged academic division of the university, separate from the Faculty of Arts and Science.

+In 1973, Scarborough College became the first post-secondary institution in Ontario to adopt a course credit system and provided the first cooperative education program in the province.
+The campus was re-branded as the University of Toronto at Scarborough in 1996, after it had been known unofficially as the University of Toronto Scarborough Campus since 1983.
+It officially adopted its present name in 2006.
-Campus grounds

-Geography
+Location

 The Ma Moosh Ka Win Valley Trail facing south towards Highland Creek.
 Wildlife is commonly spotted along the trail.

 For much of its existence, the University of Toronto Scarborough was described as a "mid-sized university campus".
 It sits on 123 ha of land, forming the west side of the Highland Creek neighbourhood.
 It is bounded entirely by Morningside Avenue to the west, adjacent to the Morningside campus of Centennial College.
 The campus is bounded to the east by residential areas and Military Trail.
 The campus extends the north to south of Highway 401 and south to the north of Old Kingston Road.
-Unlike the university's downtown St. George campus, the University of Toronto Scarborough is located in a suburban area, consisting of residential houses along its eastern side and urban forestry on its southern and western side.
+Unlike the university's downtown St. George campus, the Scarborough campus is located in a suburban area, consisting of residential houses along its eastern side and urban forestry on its southern and western side.

-The Ellesmere Road separates the south and north portions of the campuses.
+Ellesmere Road separates the south and north portions of the campuses.
 The neighbourhood's namesake river runs through the lower campus, and its valley consists of Ma Moosh Ka Win Valley Trail (formerly known as Valley Land Trail) and other pedestrian trails that link the campus to nearby parks and neighbourhoods.
 The underground passes and three major inter-campus pedestrian walks: Gallery Walk, Illiniaqtiup Aqqutinga (Scholars Walk), and Tsi Yonnenyakéhtó:Ten (Rock Walk) allow convenient travel between buildings in the south campus.
 Students often use the sidewalks at Military Trail to access the north campus buildings.